facebook/react/docs/docs/state-and-lifecycle.md

 ## Adding Local State to a Class

+As [mentioned earlier](https://facebook.github.io/react/docs/components-and-props.html#props-are-read-only), props are immutable thus cannot hold data which changes over time.
+To hold mutable data, React class components have a field called `state`.
+As soon as a property in the `state` object changes, React re-renders the UI to reflect the changes in a very efficient manner.
 We will move the `date` from props to state in three steps:

 1) Replace `this.props.date` with `this.state.date` in the `render()` method: